Grant-Graham/digital-policy/CPPM-Chapter12.md

 In general, a common component:

    a.
-Exists as software;
+Exists as software that provides a specific service;

    b.
 Can be used as a building block by other applications to deliver digital services;

    c.
 Is platform agnostic (i.e.: can be consumed by any platform);

    d.
-Provides narrow functionality; and

-   e.
 Can be leveraged by many different applications.

 ### **Data:**